Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce RTX 3060 is 284% quicker than the Radeon R9 M385X overall, due to its higher data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce RTX 3060, in theory, should be much faster than the Radeon R9 M385X overall. (explain)

-Pixel RateThe GeForce RTX 3060 is quite a bit (more or less 260%) better at anti-aliasing than the Radeon R9 M385X, and should be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce RTX 3060 will be a lot (more or less 260%) better at FSAA than the Radeon R9 M385X, and also capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison